Seed parent: voodoo child

 The voodoo child is a cross between regale and dressleri, created by Jay Vanini.
 These seedlings are voodoo child crossed self, making them F2.

 We've had this plant in our collection since 2019.
+This is one of the plants from the batch of the more highly coveted voodoo child.
 These berries take about 8-9 months to ripen and they yield a small batch every time, and therefore are released in very limited numbers.
-These are still growing in sphagnum moss and will ship in a small container of sphagnum.
-If you transition them to a new medium don’t be alarmed if a leaf drops.

 Anthuriums are typically epiphytic and do well in a substrate with ample aeration- orchid bark, charcoal, coco coir, perlite, and things of that nature assist with aerating your substrate so it is not too dense and holding too much moisture.
 It is always best to play around with what substrate mixture works best for your environment.